TUDelft-books/CSBB-textbook/book/_build/html/_sources/Quarter1/Week1_3.md

 ```{figure} ../images/week3.jpeg
 :name: week3image
 ```
-# Week 3: Searching for Sources
+# Week 1.3: Searching for Sources
 The scheduled components for week 3 include:

 -   Science Spotlight

 -   Lecture: <a href=#lecture-advanced-literature-search> Advanced literature search</a>

--   Workshop: <a href=#workshop-scholarly-communication---critical-reading> Scientific Communication -- Critical Reading</a>
+-   Workshop: <a href=#workshop-scholarly-communication-and-critical-reading> Scholarly Communication -- Critical Reading</a>

--   Group activity: <a href=#group-activity-of-the-week> Writing a short pitch</a>
+-   Group Activity: <a href=#group-activity-of-the-week> Writing a short pitch</a>

 -   Friday Symposium

-## Introduction and goals
+## Introduction and Goals

 A huge part of being a researcher is reading what others have done, and writing what you have done to contribute to the body of scientific